 Summary Section Content 1Canadian municipalities are in a state of flux due to the demands of a growing population and associated infrastructure requirements, which must be accommodated within an ever-changing regulatory and policy context.
 Whether your business is involved in municipal planning and development, major land acquisitions for infrastructure or other governmental matters, procurement or government relations, it is crucial to understand the legal and policy regime that affects you.
 BLG’s Municipal Law and Other Government Group can provide you with the right information and advice to advance your development objectives and projects in a timely and efficient way.
 Our Municipal Law and Other Government Group has proven expertise in municipal law as it applies to: Policy planning, development approvals, appeal hearings and agreements The expropriation process and compensation hearings Development charges, property taxation, and other municipal finance Local government regulation and municipal business corporations Public policy and government relations Procurement Members of the Municipal Law and Other Government Group work closely with our lawyers in other specialized areas, including tax, employment, energy, environment, infrastructure, insurance, real estate and litigation.
 We can also quickly assemble consultant teams to provide the right expertise to advance your project.
 We have leading litigators to advance or defend appeals in any municipal matter, and we are experienced in alternative dispute resolution mediation and arbitration.
-Publications & Presentations Section Content 2Publications"Hospital Redevelopment: It Takes More than Patience," Canadian Healthcare Facilities."Critics Weigh in on Section 37 Agreements," The Lawyers Weekly — Vol. 32, No. 9, June 29, 2012.Recent Client Bulletins "Ontario Passes New Legislation to Allow Municipalities to Introduce Inclusionary Zoning", December 2016"Province Releases Public Consultation Document for OMB Review", October 2016"Town of Richmond Hill Successfully Defends Parkland Decision at Divisional Court", September 2016"Community Hubs: Strategies for Lead Agency De-Risking", May 2016"Dispositions of Surplus Properties by School Boards — How New Rules Benefit Community Hubs and Impact Others", May 2016"Introduction to Ontario’s Community Hubs Strategic Framework and Action Plan", April 2016"How Bill 73 Affects Municipalities and Best Practices", April 2016"Municipal Elections Act Update: the Ontario Government Introduces Proposed Changes to the Municipal Elections Act to Allow Ranked Ballots", April 2016"The Hazy State of Marihuana Regulation in Canada", March 2016"Municipality found 20% responsible for collision where public transit bus had right of way", February 2016"Province Passes Bill 73, the "Smart Growth for Our Communities Act, 2015"", December 2015"Canadian Government Issues New Sanctions Against Russia", July 2015"Outsourcing, Procurement and Cybersecurity", April 2015"Province Announces Bill 73 the “Smart Growth for Our Communities Act”", March 2015"News Report Questions Enforcement of Export Controls", February 2015"No Liability For Fall From “Chilling Tree”:", February 2015"Moore V. Getahun At The Ontario Municipal Board: What Expropriation And Planning Experts Need To Know", February 2015"Municipalities Obliged to Maintain Roadways for Ordinary Drivers: Fordham v.
+Publications & Presentations Section Content 2Publications"Hospital Redevelopment: It Takes More than Patience," Canadian Healthcare Facilities."Critics Weigh in on Section 37 Agreements," The Lawyers Weekly — Vol. 32, No. 9, June 29, 2012.Recent Client Bulletins "Bill 139 — The Proposed End of the Ontario Municipal Board ", June 2017"The Overhaul of the OMB", May 2017"Ontario Passes New Legislation to Allow Municipalities to Introduce Inclusionary Zoning", December 2016"Province Releases Public Consultation Document for OMB Review", October 2016"Town of Richmond Hill Successfully Defends Parkland Decision at Divisional Court", September 2016"Community Hubs: Strategies for Lead Agency De-Risking", May 2016"Dispositions of Surplus Properties by School Boards — How New Rules Benefit Community Hubs and Impact Others", May 2016"Introduction to Ontario’s Community Hubs Strategic Framework and Action Plan", April 2016"How Bill 73 Affects Municipalities and Best Practices", April 2016"Municipal Elections Act Update: the Ontario Government Introduces Proposed Changes to the Municipal Elections Act to Allow Ranked Ballots", April 2016"The Hazy State of Marihuana Regulation in Canada", March 2016"Municipality found 20% responsible for collision where public transit bus had right of way", February 2016"Province Passes Bill 73, the "Smart Growth for Our Communities Act, 2015"", December 2015"Canadian Government Issues New Sanctions Against Russia", July 2015"Outsourcing, Procurement and Cybersecurity", April 2015"Province Announces Bill 73 the “Smart Growth for Our Communities Act”", March 2015"News Report Questions Enforcement of Export Controls", February 2015"No Liability For Fall From “Chilling Tree”:", February 2015"Moore V. Getahun At The Ontario Municipal Board: What Expropriation And Planning Experts Need To Know", February 2015"Municipalities Obliged to Maintain Roadways for Ordinary Drivers: Fordham v.
 Dutton-Dunwich, 2014 ONCA 891", December 2014"The Grinch Doesn’t Live in Canada ", December 2014 Representative Work Section Content 4Planning approvals – official plans, official plan amendments, secondary plans, zoning by-laws, interim control by-laws, site plans and subdivisions.
 High level policy conformity exercises – Growth Plan, Greenbelt Plan, Provincial Policy Statement and others.
 Private sector development – condominiums, greenfield subdivisions, infill, brownfield, office, retail, entertainment and hospitality, industrial, energy facilities.
 Public sector development – public and private schools; universities and colleges; hospital expansions and redevelopment; other community infrastructure.
 Expropriation for land owners - assistance in all facets of the process including negotiation, identification and retainer of experts, options for challenging the decision to expropriate and conduct of compensation litigation.
 Expropriation for authorities including municipalities, school boards and others – considerable experience in land assembly and provision of a turn-key approach to the full process, or narrower mandates such as compensation hearings and appeals.
 Legislative monitoring and policy analysis.
 Advocacy activities and lobbying.
 Electoral law and lobbying law compliance.
 Procurement.